PBC Academic: History

-The glorious tradition of the club was revived again in 2000 when Lukoil Bulgaria became the main sponsor of the team.
-The selection of Lukoil Academic was oriented towards young and talented players, who under the clever guidance of the senior coach Petko Marinov and his assistants built the youngest team in the republican basketball.
-Renewed was also the work at the adolescents school of the club, from which some players have already shown considerable success at the home championships.
-The long-term strategy of Lukoil Academic has shown its first results already in season 2001–02.
-The talented players of Petko Marinov won the cup of the country and played the most attractive final in the play-offs in the championship for the last ten years.
-Today the name of Lukoil Academic is again a symbol of good basketball.
-The ambitions of the club are the republican champion's title and the good performance at the European club tournaments.
+The tradition of the club was revived again in 2000 when Lukoil Bulgaria became the main sponsor of the team.
+The selection of Lukoil Academic was originated towards young players, who with senior coach Petko Marinov and his assistants built the youngest team in the republican's basketball league.
+The renewed school was also known for the work by adolescents of the club, for which some players had already shown considerable success at the during home championships.
+The players of Petko Marinov won the cup of their country and played the most attractive final in the play-offs in the championship, for the last ten years.
+The modo of the club consists of the republican champion's titles and, the one of the best performances in the European club tournaments.

 In 2018, Lukoil announced its sponsor deal with Levski Sofia, while leaving Academic with a smaller budget.
 Consequently, Academic sent its top players to Levski.

 In 2022, Viktor Vladov and Georgi Petrov helped Academic to reborn its basketball team.
 The record champion of Bulgaria will restart from the season 2022/23 in the Bulgarian A Grupa.